dsh2dsh/zrepl/README.md

     sets zfs binary path to "/sbin/zfs".

-  * Replication by default generates a stream package that sends all intermediary snapshots (`zfs send -I`), instead of every intermediary snapshot one by one (`zfs send -i`).
-If you want change it back to original slow mode:
+  * Replication now generates a stream package that sends all intermediary snapshots (`zfs send -I`), instead of every intermediary snapshot one by one (`zfs send -i`).
+Such replication is much faster.
+For instance a replication job on my desktop configured like:

-    ``` yaml
-    jobs:
-      - name: "zroot-to-zdisk"
-        type: "push"
-        replication:
-          # Send all intermediary snapshots as a stream package, instead of
-          # sending them one by one.
-Default: true.
-          one_step: false
-    ```

-    Replication with `one_step: true` is much faster.
-For instance a job on my desktop configured like:

     ``` yaml
     replication: